Updating Your Mid-Century House?

 The Colonial had become a "left-over" style.
 Any two-story house that did not fall easily into another architectural classification automatically became a "colonial".

-The Ranch Style or "Rambler" became become one of the dominant home styles during the middle decades of the century and passed the Colonial in popularity by the 1970s.
+The Ranch Style or "Rambler" became one of the dominant home styles during the middle decades of the century and passed the Colonial in popularity by the 1970s.

-It was something entirely new – purposefully designed for casual indoor-outdoor living with its open floor plan, semi-enclosed patios, and extensive use of glass doors and large windows to bring the outdoors in.
+They were something entirely new – purposefully designed for casual indoor-outdoor living with its open floor plan, semi-enclosed patios, and extensive use of glass doors and large windows to bring the outdoors in.

 In 1977, over 75% of the single-family houses built in the U.S. were single-story Ranches and Cape Cods.